2021 CTO Accelerator

 As with most activities, you will get out of Cleantech Open what you put into it.
 We've tried to design the program so that it integrates into your schedule rather than takes time out of it.

 Alumni have said they spend 2-8 hours per week on Cleantech Open-related activities at any given point during the accelerator.
-Participation is required in the National Academy (in late May, early June) and Global Forum (in late October) events are typically 2-3 days in conjunction with a weekend day.
-The National Academy will be virtual for 2020.
+Participation is required in the National Academy (June 2-4)) and Global Forum (October 20-22) events are typically 2-3 days in conjunction with a weekend day.
+The National Academy and Global Forum will be virtual for 2021.

 We hear frequent concerns on both sides of this issue (see below).
 Yes, it's true, at its heart this program supports early stage startups, but we actually work with a wide range of companies in different developmental stages.
 We frequently work with teams that have slugged it out for several years and are in need of a few key connections, some new inspiration, that one big seed opportunity, and some great visibility to get their idea to market.